Last updated: May 1, 2026 · All hotels verified on Booking.com / Expedia / TripAdvisor.

 The Royal Islander Hotel

 Best BudgetThe best budget option in Freeport.
-The Royal Islander is centrally located with clean rooms, an outdoor pool, and an on-site restaurant serving Bahamian dishes.
+A 3-star, 113-room hotel in the heart of downtown with an outdoor pool, hot tub, and the on-site Crown Restaurant serving global and Bahamian dishes.
 It's not fancy, but it's reliable and affordable.
-From here you can easily taxi to Lucaya Beach (10 minutes) or the ferry terminal (10 minutes).
-A solid pick if you're just looking for a comfortable bed after a day of exploring.
+From here you can easily taxi to Port Lucaya Marketplace (~2.5 mi) or the ferry terminal.
+The cheapest deals are in May and June.
+A solid pick if you just want a comfortable bed after a day of exploring.

 ✓ Pros